augchan42/augchan42.github.io/_posts/2025-05-14-Challenges-with-Passkey-Android.md

 date: 2025-05-14
 header-style: text
 catalog: true
-description: "A backend developer's journey through the challenges of implementing FIDO2 passkeys for an Android app using Python, covering assetlinks.json, data serialization, and Base64URL encoding."
+description: "A developer's journey through the challenges of implementing FIDO2 passkeys for an Android app using Python, covering assetlinks.json, data serialization, and Base64URL encoding."
 tags:
   - python
   - fido2